 Figured out what?
 She thought.
 “Of course I have,” she said out loud.

 He nodded, wringing his hands nervously.
 “Of course, of course.
 Then you can see why I’m so nervous?
 We worked hard to get me where I am.
-It isn’t easy for a Pahn Kahl to rise high in the theocracy of Hallandren.
-Then, I worked so hard to find work for my people.
-Good work, a place in this city.
+It isn’t easy for a Pahn Kahl man to rise high in the theocracy of Hallandren.
+Once we got me into place, I worked so hard to provide work for my people.
+Good work, in the palace itself.
 The serving girls who wash you, they have far better lives than the Pahn Kahl who work the dye fields.
-But, that will soon all be lost.
+But, that will all be lost.
 We don’t believe in their Gods.
 Why should we be treated as well as people of their own faith?”

-Wait, Siri thought, frowning.
-He seems to think that his people will soon lose their positions in the palace.
-Why would that happen?

 “I still don’t see why it has to happen,” Siri said carefully.
 “You could keep your places.”

 He waved a nervous hand.
 “Of course it doesn’t have to, but tradition is tradition.
-The Hallandren people can be very lax in every area but religion.
+The Hallandren people are very lax in every area but religion.
 When a new God King is chosen, his servants are replaced.
 They won’t kill us to send us into the afterlife with our lord--that horrid practice hasn’t been used since the days before the Manywar--but we will be dismissed.
-A new God King represents a fresh start.
-I thought we were safe.
-It’s only been fifty years.
-I figured we had another good decade or two.”
+A new God King represents a fresh start.”

-He paused, looking at her, still naked in the water.
+He stopped pacing, looking at her, still naked in the water.
 “But,” he said, “I guess my job security is the lesser of our problems.”

 Siri snorted.
 “You mean to tell me that you’re worried about my safety over your own place in the palace?”